 1 tbs cider vinegar

-2. Right, so that’s the hard bit done.
-Now thinly slice your cabbage , dice the pepper, grate the carrot and chop the coriander.
-Pop them all in a bowl with the cooled cashews and give it a good stir.
+2. Thinly slice the cabbage , dice the pepper, grate the carrot and chop the coriander.
+Add them to a large bowl along with the cooled cashews.
+Stir until combined well.

 3. To make the dressing add the grated ginger and the crushed garlic to a small bowl.
 Mix in the sesame oil, cider vinegar, honey, dijon mustard, lime juice, chilli flakes and salt.